What Repentance Means

 Satan is spiritual death.
 He is a hater, a sin-producer.
 He is everything that is bad.

 The Jew would not eat at the same table with the Gentile, as he was considered unclean.
-The next verse explains it: “That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world.”
+The next verse explains it: “12 that at that time you were without Christ, being aliens from the commonwealth of Israel and strangers from the covenants of promise, having no hope and without God in the world.”

-Second fact: he is alienated even from the commonwealth of Israel, the covenant people who have covenant claims on God, and he is a stranger from any covenant relationship with God or contract with God.
+Second thing is he is alienated even from the commonwealth of Israel, the covenant people who have covenant claims on God, and he is a stranger from any covenant relationship with God or contract with God.

 He has no hope; he is without God, and he is in the world.
 Notice his condition now: he is spiritually dead, united with Satan.